Instagram Tips for SchoolsJuly 13, 2017

 - Think outside the box.
 Instagram is a social network where you can get creative.
 Sharing a snap from school camp?
 Don’t just take a photo of a group of students smiling at the camera… create a timelapse video of them doing a group activity, or take a shot of an incredible sunrise at the camp’s location.

 - Don’t forget your profile.
 It’s easy to become wrapped up in the excitement of creating valuable content, but it’s important to remember that you have a profile on Instagram which is essentially a point of contact for your audience.
-Ensure that your school name, website, description and contact details are correctly updated, and think about how your content looks when in the grid format on your Instagram profile.
+Ensure that your school name, school website link, description and contact details are correctly updated, and think about how your content looks when in the grid format on your Instagram profile.
 Does it flow well and look consistent?
 Some of the most successful Instagram accounts have beautifully consistent profiles, using similar tones, hues or colour schemes.

 - Keep it regular.
 Don’t forget to keep posting valuable content!
 There’s no rule to the frequency of posts, but you don’t want to overdo or underdo it.
 Aim for one post daily, maximum two and if you have more content to share, just use the multiple image upload feature, where you can upload up to 10 images in a single post.